PEMF Therapy for Pain and Inflammation

 - The number of sessions needed for the target tissue to be treated

-There are no clear consensus guidelines for the myriad of conditions and circumstances for which people can and are likely to want to use PEMF therapy.
-In other words, one “size” does not fit all.
+PEMF Therapy is a developing medical field and there are no clear cut guidelines available for the myriad of conditions and circumstances for which people can and are likely to want to use PEMF therapy.
+One thing is clear though, one “size” does not fit all.

 Another critical consideration is the intensity of the magnetic field at a distance from the applicator.
 For this calculation, apply the inverse square law.
 This law dictates that the magnetic field, normally, rapidly reduces in intensity with distance from the source of the field, that is, by the inverse square root.
 (Also see Intensity Matters Video)